circleci/circleci-docs/jekyll/_cci2/aws.md

 Have available the following information and policies before starting the Preview Release installation:

 * If you use network proxies, contact your Account team before attempting to install CircleCI 2.0.
 * Plan to provision at least two AWS instances, one for the Services and one for your first set of Nomad Clients.
-Best practice is to use an `m4.2xlarge` instance with 8 CPUs and 32GB RAM for the Services as well as Nomad Clients instances.
+Best practice is to use an `m4.2xlarge` instance with 8 vCPUs and 32GB RAM for the Services as well as Nomad Clients instances.
 * AWS instances must have outbound access to pull Docker containers and to verify your license.
 * In order to provision required AWS entities with Terraform you need an IAM User with following permissions:
 ```